IBM/StorageScaleVagrant/README.md

 [vagrant@m1 ~]$
 ```

-In Linux, a Storage Scale filesystem can be used like any other filesystem:
+On Linux, a Storage Scale filesystem can be used like any other filesystem:

 ```
 [vagrant@m1 ~]$ mount | grep /ibm/
 fs1 on /ibm/fs1 type gpfs (rw,relatime,seclabel)